abrahim-ahmed/WindowsXp/README.md

 ![Photo](./Folders/WindowsProductActivationP2.png)

-# ⚠ Important to now
+# ⚠ Important to now!
 If you have a problem logon because of this copy of windows must be activated with Microsoft but you already activated windows.

 ![Photo](./Folders/theCopyOfWindowsP1.png)

-🔧The Fix in this link 🔗
+🔧The Fix in this link: (https://community.spiceworks.com/t/how-to-fix-windows-xp-activation-after-a-windows-xp-repair/1006154) 🔗

+If you have difficulty following the steps.

+contact me and I will publish step-by-step to how to fix windows stuck in logon loop🔁.